 If you are not an EEA or Swiss national you must register with your local immigration officer in the area where you intend to live when you arrive in the State.
 In the Dublin area, the registration is done at the Garda National Immigration Bureau (GNIB).
 If you are living outside Dublin, you should register at your local Garda District Headquarters.
 This is in order to obtain permission to remain and to ensure you have the correct immigration status, that is, as an employee.
 You will be given a Certificate of Registration which is also known as a GNIB card.

-Within 2 weeks of the expiry of your Green Card permit or stamp 4 permission to remain you should apply to renew your permission to remain by registering with your local immigration officer - see above.
+The Critical Skills (and Green Card) Employment Permit is issued for 2 years and you are not required to renew it.
+Instead you apply to your local immigration officer for permission to live and work in Ireland without an employment permit to renew your permission to remain by registering with your local immigration officer - see above.
 You must have the following documents with you:

 You should contact your local immigration officer to confirm your immigration status - see 'Registration' above.
-If you have more than 6 months before your GNIB immigration permission expires, you can reside in Ireland under your stamp 1 permission for a further 6 months.
+If you have more than 6 months before your GNIB immigration permission expires, you can reside in Ireland under your stamp 1 permission for 6 months.
 If you have less than 6 months' immigration permission you can have your immigration permission extended to 6 months which means you will have to pay for a new GNIB card - see 'Rates' below.
 If you have not found a new job after 6 months you will be expected to leave Ireland.
 If you then get an offer of employment in Ireland you may apply for a new employment permit.
 Further details about the new provisions for non-EEA nationals who are made redundant are on the INIS website.

 |New||€1,000||Up to 2 years|

-Since 19 November 2012 the fee for the GNIB Certificate of Registration is €300 (€150 previously).
+The fee for the GNIB Certificate of Registration is €300.